 This loop and its abbreviated version, the Ridge Loop, is the least-heavily logged and the most enjoyable of the Redwood Creek horse trails.
 Although built for horseback riding, it also makes a pretty good walk, especially if you feel like a long hike.
 The entire loop is in lush forest, with a lot of sunny groves of white-barked red alders and even a few patches of old-growth redwoods.
 The trail is a bit overgrown but is a fairly easy hike since there aren’t any especially steep or difficult sections.
-There are a lot of muddy sections in the spring.
+There are a lot of muddy sections in the winter and spring.

 It’s possible to shorten this hike to 7 miles by taking only the Ridge Loop portion of the route.
-This option includes most of the old growth of the longer hike, but is still mostly second growth.
+This option includes most of the old growth of the longer hike, but it’s still mostly second growth.

 The trail was originally called the Six Hour Loop.
 In fact, all the Orick horse trails used to be named for their expected riding times but have now been renamed.
 At the moment, though, all the trail signs still have the old names.
 At a brisk pace it actually takes about seven hours to hike this trail.

-A company called Redwood Outfitters conducts popular horseback rides, mostly through the old growth along the Ridge Loop, so you may encounter large groups of slow-moving riders in this area.
+A company called Redwood Outfitters conducts popular horseback rides, mostly through the old growth along the Ridge Loop, so in the summer you may encounter large groups of slow-moving riders in this area.
 Otherwise, the trail is little-used; in fact, I’ve never seen another hiker on any of the Orick Horse Trails.

 The dirt road along the levee turns into a wide and well-used trail as it enters the woods and begins to climb.
-This part of the trail is in very good condition because of the horseback tours, although it also has a lot of horse manure.
+This part of the trail is in very good condition because of the horseback tours, although it usually has a lot of horse manure.

 When the trail splits after 1.7 miles, go right.
 The right branch is the less-used of the two trails and is not marked.
 The redwoods end at the point where the trail splits and the trail proceeds through typical Humboldt County woodlands, with an attractive mix of small trees among lush groundcover.
-This part of the trail actually skirts the edge of some old growth, but other than a few trunks in the distance you can’t see very much of it.
+This part of the trail actually skirts the edge of some old growth, but the views are blocked by trailside brush, so other than a few trunks in the distance you can’t see very much of it.
 The National Park Service likes to build trails along the edge of old growth because, I presume, it lets you see the old growth without damaging it.
 The result, though, at best only reminds you of how great it would be to be hiking through old growth, and more often looks just like a non-old-growth trail.

 Apparently, this trail used to be a dirt road, and as the trail climbs it zig-zags back and forth many times across the width of the former roadbed.
 These micro-switchbacks are kind of annoying although they do look attractive, a little like San Francisco’s Lombard Street but on a smaller scale.

 After cresting at the cutoff trail, the trail begins to descend, soon entering another very open ridgetop grove of old-growth redwoods.
-Alrthough it’s brief, this is an exceptionally scenic stretch of redwoods.
+Although it’s brief, this is an exceptionally scenic stretch of redwoods.
 Unusually, the groundcover is a dense and tall layer of salal.

-© 2009, 2013 David Baselt
+© 2009, 2013, 2016 David Baselt